Intel-bigdata/HiBench/README.md

       python/bin/run.sh       Execute the python workload

-  Follow the steps below to run a workload
+  Follow the steps below to run a workload:

   1. Configure the benchmark: